dleather/liquidity_sim/README.md

 ### Installation
 1. Clone this repository
 2. Install required dependencies
-3. Open `liquidity_sim.ipynb` in Jupyter Notebook
+3. Open [liquidity_sim.ipynb](liquidity_sim.ipynb) in Jupyter Notebook

 ## Usage

-The simulation is implemented in a Jupyter notebook (`liquidity_sim.ipynb`).
+The simulation is implemented in a Jupyter notebook ([liquidity_sim.ipynb](liquidity_sim.ipynb)).
 The notebook contains:
 - Detailed model documentation
-- Implementation of the simulation logic
+- Implementation of the simulation logic using Pydantic for data validation
 - Visualization of results
 - Analysis of key metrics